wdamron/arm/INSTRUCTIONS.md

 ## STUMINB

+Atomic unsigned minimum on byte in memory, without return: an alias of LDUMINB, LDUMINAB, LDUMINALB, LDUMINLB.

 ```
 stuminb Wd, [Xn|SP]
 ```

 ## STUMINH

+Atomic unsigned minimum on halfword in memory, without return: an alias of LDUMINH, LDUMINAH, LDUMINALH, LDUMINLH.

 ```
 stuminh Wd, [Xn|SP]
 ```

 ## STUMINL

+Atomic unsigned minimum on word or doubleword in memory, without return: an alias of LDUMIN, LDUMINA, LDUMINAL, LDUMINL.

 ```
 stuminl Wd, [Xn|SP]